GlareDB/glaredb.github.io/tutorials/interop-with-pandas-and-polars.md

 ```

 Putting it altogether, this lets you do things like construct a dataframe with
-Pandas, manipulate it with SQL using GlareDB, and output it again as a
+Pandas, manipulate it with SQL using GlareDB, and use the output again as a
 dataframe:

 ```python